 When there’s not enough interest in a program, it dies.
 The same is true if the initial interest in the program fizzles out.
 Many programs have failed because not enough people signed up (we usually recommend a minimum of 100 people in a program) or those that did stop engaging somewhere along the way.

 To build and maintain momentum in your mentoring program, marketing is key.
 It’s so important to have a plan in place to promote your program before launch as well as during the program duration.
 Those mentoring champions we mentioned earlier?
 Have them communicate with your cohort to evangelise about and reinforce the benefits of both joining a mentoring program and staying the course.
 Make use of your organisation’s intranet or newsletter, hold meetings with team leaders, ask for time to talk about the program at the general meeting or the All Hands – use any and all tools and opportunities that are available.

 If you’re using mentoring software, it may have some tools to help you maintain mentoring momentum.
-Mentorloop, for example, guides your cohort through Milestones which encourage them to move forward in their mentoring relationship.
+Mentorloop, for example, guides your cohort through Milestones that encourage them to move forward in their mentoring relationship.
 Mentorloop’s Nudges also give participants supportive information at the right time during their mentoring journey.